-Washington condo reform gaining steam amid shortage of affordable homeownership options
+Washington condo reform gains steam amid shortage of affordable homeownership options

 A third bill — from Senn, which passed a House committee on Friday — would require condo owners to secure a majority vote of the HOA before they could sue.

 It’s unlikely that the changes would suddenly unleash a flood of new condos — there are other reasons they don’t get built.
-Apartment buildings continue to be favored by most developers as solid money-makers, while fears of another condo bubble — like the one a decade ago, when the market crashed and empty condos had to be converted to apartments — still linger.
+Apartment buildings continue to be favored by most developers as solid moneymakers, while fears of another condo bubble — like the one a decade ago, when the market crashed and empty condos had to be converted to apartments — still linger.

 Jan Himebaugh, government affairs director at the Building Industry Association of Washington, said if the bills pass it will take time for the real estate and insurance markets to react, but eventually it could be a significant step toward encouraging more condo development.